rsarwal/Python/Delhi_AQI/README.md

    - Outliers are detected and handled to ensure accurate analysis.

 3. **Exploratory Data Analysis (EDA)**:
    - Key statistical metrics such as the mean, median, and standard deviation are calculated to understand the air quality         trends.
+   - Explanation of Steps Dropping Columns:
+   -    Removing columns with no useful data avoids unnecessary computation and clutter.
+   -    Imputation with Median: Median is robust to outliers, making it ideal for filling missing values in environmental             data.
+   -    Datetime Conversion: Necessary for time-series analysis and visualization.

    - Visualizations are created to observe the distribution of pollutants, seasonal trends, and comparisons across different       areas.

 4. **Analysis**:
    - AQI trends over time are analyzed to identify peak pollution periods.
+   - AQI Calculation:
+The AQI for each pollutant (PM2.5 and PM10) is calculated using the given breakpoints.
+These breakpoints help categorize the air quality from "Good" to "Hazardous".
    - The relationship between various pollutants (PM2.5, PM10, NO2, etc.) and AQI is explored.

 5. **Visualization**: